TheMofaDe/DotNetHelper-Contracts/README.md

 ## Documentation

-For more information, please refer to the [official documentation][docs-url].
+For more information, please refer to the [Officials Docs](http://themofade.github.io/DotNetHelper-Contracts)